What Do Stink Bugs Eat?

 They are also known to eat various seeds and seed pods of ornamental trees and shrubs, which means they can become a major landscape-destroying pest.
 When they feed, they are able to spread plant diseases from one plant to the next.
 But the problems these bugs cause don't stop there.

 What problems do these insects cause to homeowners?

 Stink bug, as their name indicates, stink.
-If they are swatted or crushed, they emit a foul-smelling odor that has been likened to the smell of rotten coconut.
+If they are crushed, they emit a foul-smelling odor that has been likened to the smell of rotten coconut.

 These smelly insects also have a habit of dive-bombing unsuspecting persons.
 Stink bugs are able to fly, but not very well.
 It is not uncommon for them to be flying erratically through a room and then suddenly drop onto a plate of food, a pot of simmering stew, or someone's head.

 Stink bugs make a stain if crushed.
 The smelly substance that these bugs put off can also cause staining that can be difficult to get out of some fabrics.